Your Guide to Moving to Atlanta

 If you love the great outdoors, you’ll love Atlanta.
-That’s because the city boasts more green space per resident than any other city in the country, with 1,023 square feet of parks and forests per person, according to GeoTab.
+That’s because the city boasts more green space per resident than any other city in the country, with 417 city parks and 61 hiking trails.
 The surrounding area offers even more activities, such as hikes up Arabia Mountain, waterfalls at Warwoman Dell, and watercraft rentals from Shoot the ‘Hooch.

 What you probably didn’t know about Atlanta

-There’s a whole lot to learn about Atlanta once you live there.
+When moving to Atlanta, there’s a whole lot to learn about the city after you arrive.
 The more you know before you go, the better.
 Here are a few facts that might surprise you:

 - Atlanta got its start as a railroad town.
 The area that would become the city was first named Terminus in 1837, as it designated the end of the line for the recently completed Western and Atlantic railroad.
 In 1845, it became officially known as Atlanta.